AMD Zen 3, Ryzen 4000 Release Date, Specifications, Performance, All We Know

 AMD's Zen 3 architecture is slated to land this year, setting the stage for a new wave of powerful chips based upon a newer version of AMD's most successful architecture to date.
 The new Zen 3 microarchitecture will power AMD's full lineup of next-gen chips, including the Ryzen 4000 "Vermeer" desktop processors that will soon vie for a spot on our list of Best CPUs, the Ryzen 5000 laptop chips, and the EPYC Milan data center processors.

 AMD's original Zen microarchitecture brought a fundamental rethinking of desktop processor design to market, and, in the process, saved the company from the cusp of bankruptcy.
-Zen-based "Naples" chips also paved the way for the chiplet-based designs that are now sweeping over the industry, setting a new bar for core counts and pricing in an industry that was long plagued by stagnant innovation from a single dominant player.
+Zen-based "Naples" chips also paved the way for the chiplet-based designs that are now sweeping over the industry, and set a new bar for core counts and pricing in an industry that was long plagued by stagnant innovation from a single dominant player.

 As impressive as AMD's rapid success with Zen was, it was merely the first step along AMD's multi-year roadmap.
-AMD's solid follow up with the Zen 2 architecture, which it paired with the 7nm process in the "Matisse" chips, cemented AMD's dominance in pricing, performance scaling, and efficiency as Intel struggled to move on to its 10nm process.
-That triggered a massive turnaround in fortunes for the chipmaker as it continues to steal market share from Intel at an accelerating rate and has reached its highest stock valuations in history.
+AMD's solid follow-up with the Zen 2 architecture, which it paired with the 7nm process in the "Matisse" chips, cemented AMD's dominance in pricing, performance scaling, and efficiency as Intel struggled to move on to its 10nm process.
+That triggered a massive turnaround in fortunes for the chipmaker as it continues to steal market share from Intel at an accelerating rate and has reached its highest stock valuation in history.

-And now it's nearly time for Zen 3 to come to market as Intel faces more delays in its move to 7nm.
+And now it's nearly time for Zen 3 to come to market as Intel faces yet more delays in its move to 7nm.
 AMD says Zen 3 features an entirely new architecture.
-Paired with the expected instructions per cycle (IPC) throughput advances and the early signs of up to a 4.9 GHz boost, and AMD may just have the magic bullet that finally upsets Intel from its position at the top of our gaming performance benchmarks.
+Paired with the expected instructions per cycle (IPC) throughput advances and the early signs of up to a 4.9 GHz boost, AMD may just have the magic bullet that finally upsets Intel from its position at the top of our gaming performance benchmarks.

 Aside from an AMD presentation about the Zen 3 architecture that was accidentally posted to YouTube, the company hasn't publicly shared specifics about the design.
 However, the company has shared plenty of information about Zen 3's schedule, and a string of leaks has shed further light on the soon-to-be-released architecture.
+If one thing is for certain, the Zen microarchitecture has completely redefined our expectations for mainstream desktop chips, and it's rational to expect more of the same with Zen 3.
 Let's cover what we know about Zen 3 so far.

 AMD Zen 3, Ryzen 4000 At A Glance